rossigee/provider-minio/README.md

 ### Run operator in debugger

-* `make crossplane-setup minio-setup install-crds` to install crossplane and minio in the kind cluster
+* `make build` to build the provider binary
-* `kubectl apply -f samples/_secret.yaml samples/minio.crossplane.io_providerconfig.yaml`
+* Install Crossplane and required CRDs in your cluster
-* `EXPORT KUBECONFIG=.work/kind/kind-kubeconfig`
+* `kubectl apply -f examples/provider-config.yaml` (or similar provider config)
-* `go run . --log-level 1 operator`
+* `go run . --debug` to run the provider with debug logging

 ### Crossplane Provider Mechanics